secretstartups/handbook/content/handbook/entity/israel-ltd.md

 From the first day of sick leave, the team member is not entitled to pay, but on the second and third day of sickness, the team member is entitled to 50.00% of their regular pay
 From the 4th day onwards, the team member is entitled to 100.00% of their regular pay.
 Upon return, team members must provide a medical certificate from a medical professional.
 All medical certificates should be sent to the Absence Management Team (leaves@gitlab.com).

-Under the Sick Pay Law amendment an team member suffering from a malignant disease (i.e cancer) or a condition that requires regular dialysis treatments, or who recovered from such a disease, is eligible for full sick pay (100%) from the first day of absence, if on leave from work to receive care or undergo periodic examinations for that condition. (up to a maximum of 90 days).
+Under the Sick Pay Law amendment a team member suffering from a malignant disease (i.e. cancer) or a condition that requires regular dialysis treatments, or who recovered from such a disease, is eligible for full sick pay (100%) from the first day of absence, if on leave from work to receive care or undergo periodic examinations for that condition (up to a maximum of 90 days).
 Team members must provide a medical certificate from a medical professional confirming the necessity of treatment or examination because of the condition.

-If eligible, sick Leave runs concurrently with GitLab's Sick Leave policy and offers supplemental wages for the first 25 working days.
+If eligible, sick leave runs concurrently with GitLab's Sick Leave policy and offers supplemental wages for the first 25 working days.
 Team members must notify their manager of any sick time usage, and then enter the time away into Time Off by Deel by selecting the label `Out Sick`.
 If a team member is out sick for more than 5 working days, they must contact the Absence Management Team (leaves@gitlab.com).

 ### Maternity Leave